Oils (EXCEPT engine and gearbox and rear drive),

 of steel (plated or not) going into aluminum, and with the

 threads clean and dry before applying Loctite, you SHOULD ASSUME that full and adequate strength will be obtained between 24 hours and three days.
 For most common purposes, and steel bolts into aluminum, near full strength is obtained...usually... within 24

 hours.
 For use of the strongest products, like 270, 2701, and 263, the cure time to fairly good strength is likely to be 1 to 4 hours.

 NOTE: these products get weaker as the temperature rises, and MOST have little strength left at 300°F (149°C).
-263 is formulated to start loosing substantial strength at 360° C, yes, Centrigrade.
-Be careful NOT to use a high strength Loctite, such as the ones typically colored RED, if you may want to unscrew the bolt without a considerable application of HEAT.
+263 is formulated to start loosing substantial strength at 360° C, yes, Centigrade.
+Be careful NOT to use a high strength Loctite, such as the ones typically colored RED; and ESPECIALLY grade 263, if you may want to unscrew the bolt without a considerable application of HEAT.

 At the end of this article is a DISCUSSION AREA.
 I suggest you read it, as it covers more about Loctite.

 ***There is a #222, purple, that is for use before assembly, and if you had to choose between #290 and #222, #222 might be better.
-You probably will not use this, so I recommend you just know about it.
+You probably will not use this, shown here for your information.
 If you have some, it is fine for low torque applications such as on small instrument screws, etc.

 #242.
 Medium to slightly higher strong, apply before assembly, parts usually still removable.
 Also called Blue, due to its color!
 Very commonly used.
 This is THE ONE you should always have on hand.